Annual General Meeting 2026

 Timber Piles and Logs for Woodburners

 The Friends are able to supply seasoned logs for your woodburning stove in return for a small donation.
-You can 'Contact us' or phone Brian Stone, contact details on the contact us page.
+You can 'Contact us' or phone Brian Flynn, contact details on the contact us page.

 Vanguard Way